 What is a variable?

-A variable is some location in the computers memory that has been reserved for a particular purpose, to hold some specific piece of information: the price of a pair of shoes, your age, the exam scores of all students in a classroom, the name of your pet, etc. It is often compared to a box or a jar with a label on it, describing the contents.
+A variable is some location in the computers memory that has been reserved to hold a specific piece of information; the price of a pair of shoes, your age, the exam scores of all students in a classroom, the name of your pet, etc. It is often compared to a box or a jar with a label on it, describing the contents.

 The name variable indicates that it is something that can change over time.
 That is, the value it holds can change.